russmckendrick/blog/content/posts/2024-04-02-updating-my-dotfiles/index.md

   - "life"
 ---

 I decided to spring clean my Dotfiles repo, as it had been a while.
-Then I noticed that the last time I mentioned them on the blog was [nearly ten years ago](/2014/08/10/dotfiles/), so I thought I would do a quick update.
+Then I noticed that the last time I mentioned them on the blog was [nearly ten years ago](/2014/08/10/dotfiles/), so I wanted to give a quick update.
 The most significant change is that I have moved to using [Zsh](https://www.zsh.org/ "Zsh") and [Oh My Zsh](https://ohmyz.sh/) since Zsh became the default Shell in macOS.

 {{< notice warning >}}
 This is all VERY customised to my requirements, and there are a lot of hard-coded bits in there.
 You probably don't want to blindly copy and paste any of the commands below as things will break!!!